Did you know that men are less likely than women to have visited a doctor in the past year?

 100% confidential.
 Consult a doctor in the privacy of your home and all information will be kept strictly confidential.

 Get all your medications delivered to you (charges apply).

 Discreet packaging.
 All medications will be delivered in an opaque, unbranded packaging.

-The Speedoc app is your one-stop platform to manage your appointments, access your medical records, track your bills, and follow-up with your doctor whenever you need to!
+We are your one-stop platform to manage your appointments, access your medical records, track your bills, and follow-up with your doctor whenever you need to!
 More about our health programmes and packages are also available.
-Download the app here!
+Contact us!